 While SCLC is an aggressive form of cancer, it is often asymptomatic at first.
 It does not cause any symptoms in many cases, and once they appear, they may be a sign that the disease is spreading or progressing.

 Symptoms of SCLC can include:

 Anyone experiencing any of these symptoms should contact their doctor for a full checkup — earlier diagnosis may improve a person’s outlook.

 Doctors base survival rates for SCLC on the stage of cancer at diagnosis.
 Classification involves numbered stages (0–4) to describe the severity and progression of cancer.

 Staging helps determine how serious the cancer is and what treatments to use.
 A basic two-stage process, of limited or extensive stages, helps identify possible therapies for SCLC.

 With limited stage cancer, the cancer is only in one side of the chest.
-According to the American Cancer Society, about 33% of people with SCLC will have limited cancer at the time of their diagnosis.
+According to the American Cancer Society, about

 This means a single radiation field can help treat the cancer, which may allow for more aggressive treatments.
 However, there are some exceptions, such as very widespread cancer in one lung.

 Extensive stage cancer describes cancer that has spread widely throughout a single lung or both lungs.
 The disease may also be present in the lymph nodes or other tissues.